 Some boaters tend to leave this task until their spring boat inspection.
 But I say do it now while your engine is already warm.
 Draining and changing the oil is easier when it's warm.

-And your engine and transmission oil could be contaminated with dirt and particles now, which can harm it during winter if not dealt with properly.
-Using a continuous water supply with your boat still in the water or using a standard garden hose start the engine and monitor the fuel filter for leaks.
+Your engine and transmission oil could be contaminated with dirt and particles now, which can harm it during winter if not dealt with properly.
+Using a continuous water supply with your boat still in the water or using a standard garden hose, start the engine and monitor the fuel filter for leaks.

 If a leak is found, turn off the engine and make proper repairs.
 Check the installed filter once again.
 Restart the engine.
 Keep it at an idle RPM and allow it to reach regular temperatures.

 The trick here is to not over-cool the engine.
 It's better to cool it off gradually over time.

 When using a combination hose and adaptor, don't run the faucet at a full-on blast.
 Cut the faucet off so it's a steady flow.

 You want to make sure to let the engine run for 15 minutes at a minimum.
 This will allow the fuel stabilizer to enter the fuel system.
 But if this proves difficult or you're in a hurry, at least add an oil stabilizer.